 Unfortunately, the language used by the CFAA is up to interpretation, which is how prosecutors have been able to wrongfully convict innocent people of hacking and other computer crimes.
 Under federal law, the penalty for gaining unauthorized access to a computer can be up to 10 years in prison.

-One of the most common defenses to unauthorized use of computer charges is that the accused has been falsely accused.
+One of the most common defenses to the unauthorized use of computer charges is that the accused has been falsely accused.
 If you are represented by a skilled criminal defense lawyer in Pittsburgh or elsewhere in Pennsylvania, you may be able to either downgrade your sentence from felony to misdemeanor or avoid hacking charges altogether.
-Contact SMA Law Group to get a free consultation today.
+Contact SMT Legal to get a free consultation today.
 Call our offices at 412-765-3345.